Trinity follows all school policies and procedures as appropriate

 Child Protection / Safeguarding

 Staff have a duty to be aware of the types of abuse that occur in our society.
-At lease one member of staff in this setting has attended a training course about Child Protection.
+All staff have received up to date Safeguarding Training.
+The Trinity Manager, Miss N Parkinson is Designated Senior Leader trained.

 Our prime responsibility is the well being of the children in our care.
 Trinity will follow the procedures set out in the Local Authority Child Protection Documents.
 It is not the responsibility of child carers to investigate suspected cases.
 The Children’s Act 1989 section 47(1) places duty on Local Authority to investigate any such matters.
 This setting will follow the procedures set out in the Local Authority Child Protection Documents and as such will seek their advice on all subsequent steps that are taken.